eugene-khyst/ksqldb-event-souring/README.md

 4. A command must generate one or more events (and never zero events).
 Otherwise, optimistic concurrency check implementation will work incorrectly.
 5. Adding event sourcing snapshotting is possible but will complicate the solution even more.
-   Snapshotting is an optimization technique where a snapshot of the aggregate's state is also saved, so an application can restore the current state of an aggregate from the snapshot instead of from scratch.

 ## <a name="56a081f86b7ec6a7d523c7e6d186f1a3"></a>Why ksqlDB?